Importance Weighted Actor-Critic for Optimal Conservative Offline Reinforcement Learning: Theoretical Analysis

-Below we review the advantages of our approach as shown in the above theorem.
+Below we discuss the advantages of our approach as shown in the above theorem.

-\paragraph{Optimal statistical rate and computational efficiency.} When $\epsilon_\cF = 0$ (i.e., there is no model misspecification), and when $\pi = \pi^\star$ is one of the optimal policies, the output policy $\bar \pi$ achieves $O(1/\sqrt{N})$ suboptimality rate which is optimal in $N$ dependence (as long as $K$ is large enough).
+\textbf{Optimal statistical rate and computational efficiency.} When $\epsilon_\cF = 0$ (i.e., there is no model misspecification), and when $\pi = \pi^\star$ is one of the optimal policies, the output policy $\bar \pi$ achieves $O(1/\sqrt{N})$ suboptimality rate which is optimal in $N$ dependence (as long as $K$ is large enough).
 This improves the $O(1/N^{1/3})$ rate of the previous algorithm~\citep{cheng2022adversarially}.
 Note that the algorithm of \citet{xie2021bellman} can also achieve the optimal $O(1/\sqrt{N})$ rate but their algorithm involves hard constraints of squared $\ell_2$ Bellman error and thus is computationally intractable. \citet{cheng2022adversarially} convert the hard constraints to a regularizer, making the algorithm computationally tractable while degenerating the statistical rate.
 Our algorithm is both statistically optimal and computationally efficient, which improves upon both \citet{xie2021bellman,cheng2022adversarially} simultaneously.

-\paragraph{Competing with any policy.} Another advantage of our algorithm is that it can compete with any policy $\pi \in \Pi$ as long as $w^\pi = d^\pi / \mu$ is contained in $\cW$.
-In particular, when $\pi = \mu$ is the behavior policy, our algorithm can eliminate the $\cW$ function and thus become much more computationally efficient while retaining the optimal statistical rate.
-This shows the computational advantage of our algorithm compared to \citet{xie2021bellman,cheng2022adversarially} in policy improvement.
+\textbf{Competing with any policy.} Another advantage of our algorithm is that it can compete with any policy $\pi \in \Pi$ as long as $w^\pi = d^\pi / \mu$ is contained in $\cW$.
+In particular, the importance ratio of the behavior policy $w^\mu = d^\mu/\mu = \mu/\mu \equiv 1$ is always contained in $\cW$, which implies that our algorithm satisfies robust policy improvement (see \Cref{thm:RPI} for details).

-\paragraph{Robustness to model misspecification.} \Cref{thm:main_thm} also shows that our algorithm is robust to model misspecification on realizability assumption.
-Note that our algorithm does not need a completeness assumption, while \citet{xie2021bellman,cheng2022adversarially} require the (approximate) completeness assumption, which implies that our algorithm can be applied to a wider range of practical scenarios.
+\textbf{Robustness to model misspecification.} \Cref{thm:main_thm} also shows that our algorithm is robust to model misspecification on realizability assumption.
+Note that our algorithm does not need a completeness assumption, while \citet{xie2021bellman,cheng2022adversarially} both require the (approximate) completeness assumption.